jokyv/dotfiles/aider/README.md

 - Press `/tokens` to report the number of tokens used by the current chat context.
 - Press `/ask` to discuss with LLM and aider regarding what you want to do.
   - Questions: Does it change from architect mode though?
-- Press `/clear` to reset and clear the prompt after you are done with your changes to move to the next change.
+- Press `/clear` - Clear the chat history.
+- Press `/reset` - Drop all files and clear the chat history.
+- Press `/load <FILE>` - load a file full od prompt instructions all at once.
+  - create a template that can be re-used.

 ## General notes